gry-man/Pax-Documents/CentralCommandHandbook.md

 ### 2.1 Responding to aHelps

 When responding to aHelps, it is important to maintain a professional and helpful demeanor.
-Start your response by addressing the player's username twice and inquire if they require any additional assistance.
-For example:
+Start your response by addressing the player username and later mention it second time.
+For example: 1) Hello Username, how can I help you?
+2) Exactly, Username.
+Just a moment please.
+3) Do you need any additional help Username?

 ### 2.2 Avoiding Direct Intervention